AbdallahRdf/MediFlow/README.md

 1. Clone the repository to your local machine.
 2. Open the project in IntelliJ IDEA.
 3. Ensure you have Apache Tomcat configured in your IntelliJ IDEA.
-4. Create a `resources` folder in the following path: `src/main/`.
-5. Inside the `resources` folder, create a file named `config.properties`.
-Add the following content to it:

-    ```
-    username=root
-    password=password
-    ```

-   Replace `username` and `password` with your MySQL database credentials.
+4. Update the database credentials (username & password) in the 'hibernate.cfg.xml' file located in the "src/main/resources".

-6. Import the `dbTables.sql` file to set up the database schema.
+5. Import the `dbTables.sql` file to set up the database schema.
-7. The default admin credentials are as follows:
+6. The default admin credentials are as follows:
     - Username: 'doe'
     - Password: 'password' (encrypted using SHA-256 and output format is base64)